Excellent for multiple generations and as welcoming for two as it is for ten.

 LIVING ROOM/ DINING ROOM:

 This is a large room (30' x 25') with windows on three sides.
 The down sofas and chairs are slipcovered in easy-to-wash white cotton duck.
-There are colored blocks and games for children, and a table for four facing the bay that's great for breakfast or afternoon cards.
-The dining table can seideat ten comfortably.
+There are colored blocks and lots of games for children.
+Also, there’s a table for four facing the bay that's great for breakfast or afternoon cards.
+The dining table can seat ten comfortably.

 The house is intentionally very flexible and particularly welcoming to children and their pals.
 For example, In the past the left upstair bedroom served very successfully as a kind of nursery with five single beds neatly lined up in a row and the other upstairs rooms serving as ‘parent rooms” with a king in front and a queen on the side.
 My husband and I often happily retreat to the first floor bedroom and turn the upstairs over to children and grandchildren.
 Renting cots or blow up beds for little ones is relatively inexpensive, and I’m happy to help facilitate this.

 As mentioned, we can accommodate boats up to 36-37'.
 All Boats larger than 13" are kept on our guest moorings just off the pier and accessed by skiff.
 They can be tied up to the main dock during daytime medium and high tides and returned to their mooring at night.
 You are also welcome to bring smaller boats 8-13' .
 These can be tied up to the smaller docks.
 There's a relatively small fee ($125wk) for larger boats to help with maintenance, but none for smaller ones.
 I'd be glad to answer any questions. (firstname.lastname@example.org)